Water Poster Contest

 Theme for the 2023 poster contest:

-Water is essential - our most precious resource - and it is important to make the most efficient use of every drop, keeping it clean and keeping it safe.
-So "Make Every Drop Count"!
+Water is essential - our most precious resource - and it is important to be "water smart" and make the most efficient use of every drop, keeping it clean and keeping it safe.
+So "Use Your Water Smarts"!
 Water Posters submitted must share Water Conservation or Stormwater (Water Quality) messages:

 Water Conservation simply means saving water or using it in the most efficient way possible.
 Posters could depict ways to reduce water usage indoors, outdoors, and/or at school, work, etc. Specific messages might focus on bathroom or kitchen water saving efforts, WaterSmart landscaping utilizing native plants, soil health, organic mulch, and efficient irrigation or installing water efficient fixtures and appliances in places of business.
 To learn more about ways to save water click here.